risckaust/risc-documentations/docs/source/2-taranis-dji.rst

 Introduction
 --------------------------------------------
 This tutorial explains how to setup Taranis transmitter with DJI Naza/N3 flight controllers.
 The setup was tested with Taranis X7Q, DJI Naza-M v2, and FrSky D4R-II receiver.
-Also, should work with any FrSky receiver, Taranis transmitter, and DJI flight controllers.
+Also, should work with any FrSky receiver, Taranis transmitter, and DJI Naza series flight controllers.

 Binding process
 -------